yonahcodes/CS50x/week3_algorithms/w3_linear_search.md

 # Linear Search
-In **linear search**, the idea of the algorithm is to iterate across the array from left to right, searching for a specified element.
+In **Linear search**, the idea of the algorithm is to iterate across the array from left to right, searching for a specified element.

 **Pseudocode**:
 ```